Margaret "Peggy" Stevenson, J.D.

 Lecturer, Record Clearance Project Director

-J.D., University of California, Los Angeles, School of Law;
+J.D., University of California, Los Angeles, School of Law; Los Angeles, CA

-Record Clearance Project
+Record Clearance Project:

-Margaret "Peggy" Stevenson began teaching Courts and Society at San José State University in Fall 2007.
+Margaret "Peggy" Stevenson began teaching Courts and Society at San José State University in the Fall of 2007.
 She developed the Record Clearance Project as a class project to give students hands-on experience with the law and the court system.
 For 12 years before that, Stevenson taught students at Stanford and Santa Clara law schools to provide legal assistance to low-income communities, primarily focusing on employment issues facing low-wage workers.
 During that time, she was the Executive Director of two clinical programs and brought innovative approaches to teaching students to meet clients’ legal needs.

-In Fall 2018, Peggy Stevenson received California State University's Faculty Innovation and Leadership Award for the Record Clearance Project.
+In the Fall of 2018, Peggy Stevenson received California State University's Faculty Innovation and Leadership Award for the Record Clearance Project.
 The award acknowledges faculty who have demonstrated leadership in a department or university level to improve student success and outcomes in courses with traditionally low success rates or persistent equity gaps.

 Stevenson has done part-time and consulting work for the National Employment Law Project’s Second Chance Labor Project involving employment issues that people with convictions face; she helped launch the East Palo Alto Youth Court; she prepared training materials for undergraduate volunteers with the Santa Clara County Superior Court’s self-help center; she helped develop legal advice clinics for the Watsonville Law Center, among other projects.